1914 Giro d'Italia: General classification

 Of the two cyclists without a team, Sala rode as a professional isolato and Ripamonti as an amateur aspirante.
+The winning team was Stucchi.

 Aftermath

 During the race, Calzolari, Canepari and Durando had been given a penalty of 3 hours, for taking help from a car.
 After the race, the Italian Cycling Union said that the Giro jury had made a wrong decision, and that the three cyclists should have been removed from the race, declaring Albini the winner.
 The Giro organisation did not agree, and declared that Calzolari stayed the winner.
 The two parties went to court, and in February 1915 the Giro organisation won, and again after an appeal in July 1915, making Calzolari the definitive winner.

+When the riders crossed the finish line in Milan, their appearance was worn, some appeared "emaciated", and several had wounds from recent crashes.
+Writers for newspapers condemned the route and conditions, saying that the organisers had no right to call this inhuman spectacle a success.
+One wrote "An event that seeks to destroy its comepetitors has no place in this sport."
+Meanwhile La Gazzetta dello Sporta stated "An army left Milan; only a brave patrol has returned."

 Several weeks after the 1914 Giro ended, World War I started.
-Italy initially stayed neutral, but Italy entered World War I in early 1915, which made it impossible to organize a Giro in the next years, and the planned 1915 edition was cancelled.
+Italy initially stayed neutral, but Italy entered the war in early 1915, which made it impossible to organize a Giro in the next years, and the planned 1915 edition was cancelled.
+Lucien Petit-Breton, who raced in this edition but abandoned, was killed during the war.